2021 SCCORE Applications To apply for the upcoming SCCORE program, please click here.

 - Complete a poster project, including an expanded outline

-- Consistently work with New Mexico AMP staff member(s) on poster project report and submit working drafts of the outline and poster at intervals during the project period
+- Consistently work with NM AMP staff member(s) on poster project report and submit working drafts of the outline and poster at intervals during the project period.

 - Attend and participate in a 1-credit hour course, at the university at which they are SCCORE participants.

-- Attend and present their research at the New Mexico AMP Student Research Conference at NMSU.
-Students returning to community college in fall are also required to attend a pre-and post-conference community college workshop.
+- Attend and present their research at the NM AMP Student Research Conference at New Mexico State University.
+Students returning to community college in the subsequent fall semester are also encouraged to attend a Community College Professional Development workshop at the conference.

 - SCCORE participants are funded at $1,500 for the summer session.